ome/omero-documentation/developers/Omero/Modules/Search.rst

 --------

 Successful searching depends on understanding how the text is indexed.
-The default analyzer used is `the
+The default analyzer used is :source:`the FullTextAnalyzer <components/server/src/ome/services/fulltext/FullTextAnalyzer.java>`.
-FullTextAnalyzer </ome/browser/ome.git/components/server/src/ome/services/fulltext/FullTextAnalyzer.java>`_.

 ::